 Brucemore was built before the arrival of cars.
 Horses provided the main form of transportation for Caroline Sinclair, who was chauffeured in a horse-drawn carriage.

-By the time the Douglases added the Carriage House (now the Visitor Center) to the property in 1911, horses were used less as a form of transportation but still played a key role in the maintenance of the estate, pulling mowers across large sections of lawn.
+By the time the Douglases added the Carriage House (now the location of administrative offices and meeting space) to the property in 1911, horses were used less as a form of transportation but still played a key role in the maintenance of the estate, pulling mowers across large sections of lawn.

 These animals also provided Brucemore’s families with opportunities for outdoor recreation.
 In 1909, the Douglases purchased a Shetland pony, “Neddie,” as a birthday gift for their daughter Margaret, who would spend hours riding in a horse-pulled cart with her sisters and friends.

 One of Brucemore’s most celebrated and iconic residents was Leo the Lion—though there were three lions (all named Leo) in total who lived at the property between 1936 and 1951.